 Stephen McInerney is Executive Director of the Project on Middle East Democracy (POMED).
 He previously served as POMED’s Advocacy Director from 2007 to 2010.
 He has extensive experience in the Middle East and North Africa, including graduate studies of Middle Eastern politics, history, and the Arabic language at the American University of Beirut and the American University in Cairo.
 He has spoken on Middle East affairs with numerous media outlets including BBC, MSNBC, Al Jazeera, and CBS News.
-His writing on Middle East affairs and U.S. policy has been published by Foreign Affairs, The Daily Star, The New Republic, Foreign Policy, and The Washington Post.
+His writing on Middle East affairs and U.S. policy has been published by Foreign Affairs, the Daily Star, the New Republic, Foreign Policy, and the Washington Post.
 He received a Master’s degree from Stanford University.

-Cole Bockenfeld is the Director of Advocacy at the Project on Middle East Democracy (POMED).
-He has studied the Middle East with a focus on U.S. and Middle Eastern politics, history, and the Arabic language at the University of Arkansas, Georgetown University, and Al al-Bayt University in Mafraq, Jordan.
+Cole Bockenfeld is the Deputy Director for Policy at the Project on Middle East Democracy (POMED).
+He has studied the Middle East and global diplomacy at the University of Arkansas, Georgetown University, and the University of London.
 Prior to joining POMED, he worked for the International Foundation for Electoral Systems (IFES) on electoral assistance programs in Iraq, Lebanon, Morocco, and the West Bank and Gaza, including fieldwork in Beirut and Baghdad.
-He also conducted research with the Center for Islam and Democracy (CSID) in Amman.
-His writing on Middle Eastern politics and U.S. foreign policy has been published by the Washington Post, Foreign Policy, The Christian Science Monitor, The Daily Star, Daily News Egypt, and Bikya Masr.
-He has spoken on Middle East affairs with numerous media outlets including the New York Times, NPR, The Boston Globe, The Christian Science Monitor, Al-Jazeera English, and Alhurra.
+He also conducted research with the Center for the Study of Islam and Democracy (CSID) in Amman.
+His writing on Middle Eastern politics and U.S. foreign policy has been published by the Washington Post, Foreign Policy, and the Christian Science Monitor.
+He has spoken on Middle East affairs with numerous media outlets including the New York Times, NPR, the Boston Globe, the Christian Science Monitor, Al-Jazeera, and Alhurra.

-Arwa Shobaki is POMED’s Director of Development and Communications.
-Arwa has over eight years of experience working on Middle East and North Africa rights-based initiatives with various organizations including the IOM, ABA Rule of Law Initiative, Club of Madrid, and the International Commission of Jurists; her work has taken place in Morocco, Jordan, Tunisia, Egypt, Bahrain, Yemen, the UAE and Saudi Arabia.
-She has monitored elections in Bosnia & Herzegovina and Morocco and most recently completed a summer associate position with the Center for National Security Studies.
-Arwa holds graduate degrees in Middle Eastern studies and law.
+Arwa Shobaki is POMED’s Deputy Director for Strategic Development.
+Arwa has over ten years of experience working on Middle East and North Africa rights-based initiatives with various organizations including the International Organization for Migration, American Bar Association Rule of Law Initiative, Club of Madrid, and the International Commission of Jurists.
+Her work has taken place in Morocco, Jordan, Kyrgyzstan, Bosnia & Herzegovina, Tunisia, Egypt, Bahrain, Yemen, the UAE and Saudi Arabia.
+Prior to joining POMED in 2013, Arwa worked as a summer associate with the Center for National Security Studies.
+Arwa holds a Master’s in Middle Eastern Studies from the University of Texas at Austin, a law degree from the University of Edinburgh, and a Master of Laws in Law & Government from the Washington College of Law.
 Arwa began her career as a Peace Corps Volunteer in Mnayn Seraat al Qarqa, Mauritania.

 Hanan Abdul Hadi

-Program Assistant for Civil Society Partnerships
+Program Officer for Civil Society Partnerships

-Hanan Abdul Hadi is POMED’s Program Assistant for Civil Society Partnerships.
+Hanan Abdul Hadi is POMED’s Program Officer for Civil Society Partnerships.
 She previously served as a policy intern at POMED.
 Before joining POMED, she served as Scholarships & Exchange Programs Director at AMIDEAST in Abu Dhabi, where she managed the Fulbright Scholarship program for the UAE.
 Hanan has extensive experience in the Middle East, where she lived and studied for twenty years.
 Hanan holds a Master’s of Public Policy with a focus on international development from American University and a Bachelor’s degree in Political Science with a focus on Middle East politics and development economics from Davidson College.